• Skip to main content

 This is awesome!
 How can I promote the Dominican Rosary Pilgrimage?

-You can pray for the Dominican Rosary Pilgrimage, sign up for the pilgrimage, share Dominican Rosary Pilgrimage content online, invite your family and friends to join, and ask your pastor or other ministry leader if your ministry can join the Dominican Rosary Pilgrimage, and, if you are able, travel to DC for the pilgrimage on September 30, 2023.
+You can pray for the Dominican Rosary Pilgrimage, sign up for the pilgrimage, share Dominican Rosary Pilgrimage content online, invite your family and friends to join, and, if you are able, travel to DC for the pilgrimage on September 27, 2025.
 You can also donate to support the Dominican Rosary Pilgrimage.

 Can I participate in the Dominican Rosary Pilgrimage if I don’t know any Dominicans?